node-gradle/gradle-node-plugin/docs/usage.md

 }
 ```

-When executing this task for the first time, it will run a `nodeSetup` task that downloads NodeJS
+When executing this task for the first time, it will run a `nodeSetup` task that downloads Node.js
 (for your platform) and NPM (Node Package Manager) if on Windows (other platforms include
 it into the distribution).